 These hurdles have finally been cleared.

-A new hotel recently opened up near Red Rocks that aims to eliminate all of these inconveniences — leveling up your Colorado concert in the mountains.
+In 2018, a hotel recently opened up near Red Rocks that aims to eliminate all of these inconveniences — leveling up your Colorado concert in the mountains.

-The Origin Red Rocks hotel opened mid-August as the “official” partner to the venue.
+The Origin Red Rocks hotel opened as the “official” partner to the venue.
 To visitors, that means rockin’ deals and packages.
 Origin Red Rocks is located as close to the amphitheater as you can build; it’s just 10 minutes away.

 The hotel itself is sleek and contemporary, but with wooden accents, decorated with creative, music-inspired artwork, like a mural created out of upcycled records.
 The walls in the rooms are lined with the latest Red Rocks news and events.